This is our review of the Best 12 string guitar on the market.

 The real deal!
 Pro standard 12 string guitar for a lot less than you think.

-Category Acoustic-Electric Guitar String Type Steel Number of Strings 6 Body Style Grand Concert Cutaway Yes Scale Length 24-7/8″ Number of Frets 18 Top Wood Solid Sitka Spruce Body Wood Sapele Neck Wood Tropical Mahogany Fingerboard Wood West African Crelicam Ebony Color Natural Orientation Right-Handed Case/Bag Included Hard Case Series 300 Model 352ce
+Category Acoustic-Electric Guitar String Type Steel Number of Strings 6 Body Style Grand Concert Cutaway Yes Scale Length 24-7/8″ Number of Frets 18 Top Wood Solid Spruce Top (Solid Sitka Spruce) Body Wood Sapele Neck Wood Tropical Mahogany Fingerboard Wood West African Crelicam Ebony Color Natural Orientation Right-Handed Case/Bag Included Hard Case Series 300 Model 352ce

 Best Premium Choice